NodesHub/dao_docs/docs/develop/dapp/smart-contracts/set-up-local-environment.md

 ## Install ODISEO Core locally

-Visit [build ODISEO core](../../../full-node/run-a-full-ODISEO-node/build-ODISEO-core.md) to install the latest version of ODISEO Core to obtain a working version of `ODISEOd`.
+Visit [build ODISEO core](../../../full-node/run-a-full-ODISEO-node/build-ODISEO-core.md) to install the latest version of ODISEO Core to obtain a working version of `achillesd`.
 You will need this to connect to your local ODISEO test network to work with smart contracts.

 ## Download LocalODISEO